Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - **reating a disk encryption using Key vault**
     - Create a VM, including attaching a new disk.
 Here the defaut encryption will automatically be selected or `platform managed (encryption at rest)`.
 Other options include `Customer managed + platform managed` or `customer managed alone`
     - Once created, you can go to the resource and specifically get to the disk resource through the VM resource name `|| disks under settings`
+        - Note that there are two types of disks: OS level and the data disks
+        - Slect the disk type and then `|| encryption` under the settings